Can Future Observation of the Living Partner Post-tag the Past Decayed State in Entangled Neutral K-Mesons ?: From past to future

 \section{From past to future}

-We consider an entangled two body neutral kaon system, as actually realised at DA$\Phi$NE, with $\phi\rightarrow \kn\knb$ decays, the source of EPR coherent $\kn\knb$ pairs in the $C = -1$ antisymmetric state:
+We consider an entangled two body neutral kaon system, as actually realised at DA$\Phi$NE, with $\phi\rightarrow \kn\knb$ decays, the source of EPR coherent $\kn\knb$ pairs in the $\C = -1$ antisymmetric state: $| i \rangle = \frac{1}{\sqrt{2}} \{ |\kn \rangle |\knb \rangle - |\knb \rangle |\kn \rangle \}$.

 Under particle exchange we call particle-1 the first one to decay at time $t_1$, particle-2 the last to decay at time $t_2$.
-We remind the reader that Quantum Entanglement is associated to Non-Separability in two aspects: \begin{enumerate} \item We cannot identify which is which due to indistinguishability. \item We cannot specify the two parts of the system which are not definite, showing -- to the desperation of Einstein -- that the parts have no local physical reality. \end{enumerate}
+We remind the reader that Quantum Entanglement is associated to Non-Separability in two aspects: (i) we cannot identify which is which due to indistinguishability, and (ii) we cannot specify the two parts of the system which are not definite, showing that the parts have no local physical reality.